-Allergies are a very common reaction which affects 1 in 5 people in some period of their lives.
-Like the causes, the symptoms are numerous too and can vary from mild, hardly noticeable, to possibly life threatening.
-But before we go into deeper analysis of the whole allergy process, we should answer a basic question.
+Allergies are a very common reaction that affects 1 in 5 people in some period of their lives.
+Like the causes, the symptoms are numerous too and can vary from mild, hardly noticeable, to possibly life-threatening.
+But before we go into a deeper analysis of the whole allergy process, we should answer a basic question.

 What is an allergy?

 An allergy is our immune system’s response to a foreign substance that enters or comes into contact with the body and usually is not considered harmful.
 These unknown substances are called allergens, and they can include certain foods, pet dander, bee venom or pollen.
 However, anything can be an allergen if the immune system has an adverse reaction.
 An allergen can be something you ingest, inhale into your lungs, touch or inject into your body.

 When a person actually is allergic to a certain substance, their immune system reacts as a defense system and tries to destroy and remove it from the body.
 How does it work?
 Well, the immune system usually adapts to the environment.
 For example, when a body encounters pollen, it should realize it is harmless.
 But this is not the case with a 100% rate.

 The immune system’s job is to save us from anything which puts our health in any kind of danger.
 Depending on the allergen, our body reacts in different ways – rash, hive, low blood pressure, asthma attacks, inflammation, sneezing, cough, sneezing, scratchy throat, runny nose, and even death.
 The list of symptoms is quite long, but one thing is for sure – there is no cure for allergies.
 You can control them with prevention and treatment, but do not overlook it, as it is one of the world’s most common yet still neglected diseases which affects all generations.
 This leads us to our next question.

 Why have I become allergic?